 - Speaker has been improved, but still not great

-The size of the screen will likely deter you from watching full movies on the Echo Show (though it does have access to Amazon Prime's catalogue of content if you should choose to watch it) but it's just large enough for you to see relevant information.
+The size of the screen will likely deter you from watching full movies on the Echo Show (though it does have access to Amazon Prime's catalog of content if you want to go in that direction) but it's just large enough for you to see relevant information.

-One huge problem we had with the original Amazon Echo was that its speaker – you know, the thing that comprised 50% of the product – sounded really subpar compared to the other Bluetooth speakers on the market at the time.
+One huge problem we had with the original Amazon Echo was that its speaker – you know, the thing that made up 50% of the product – sounded really subpar compared to the other Bluetooth speakers on the market at the time.

 So, where does the Amazon Echo Show go?
 The living room?
 Does it belong in the kitchen?
 Should it sit on your nightstand and watch you while you sleep?

-This is a matter of preference honestly, and while we can't see everyone rushing to put a camera-equipped smart speaker in their bedrooms, the Echo Show is versatile enough to be in any room and remain relatively helpful.
+This is a matter of preference and while we can't see everyone rushing to put a camera-equipped smart speaker in their bedrooms, the Echo Show is versatile enough to be in any room and remain relatively helpful.

 - Alexa's a great kitchen assistant

-- ...But maybe not a bunkmate
+- ...but maybe not a bunkmate

 - Great smart home product compatibility

 - Skills are numerous, but not all are wonderful